mvevans89/SMALLERdash/lab-notebook.md

 ## 2022-11-07

 Okay I think I have a module that works.
-Currently, just selects the historical but am working on getting it to select the spatial scale too
+Currently, just selects the historical but am working on getting it to select the spatial scale too.
+I got this working too, was a bit of a pain to get the selection of the fokontany.
+Hope is that now it should be fairly simple to modify this for the next plot.

 ## 2022-11-04